Onix-Bot/.github/profile/README.md

  <br>
 </h1>

 <h3 align=center>Onix of one of the best multipurpose Discord Bot to improve your server! is a fully functional discord Bot with many commands.
-Moderation, public, big setup and more and Here you will find some projects that use Onyx and some special projects</h3>
+Moderation, public, big setup and more and Here you will find some projects that use Onix and some special projects</h3>